 In order to preserve, maintain, and foster the growth of the Foundation's assets, the Foundation adopted an investment policy.
 Consistent with the investment policy, and as is typical with most foundations, the Foundation considers requests from the Congregation for funds necessary for the support of general and specific Congregational projects, as well as general budget supplementation.
 Further, as is the practice with most foundations, the B'Nai Israel Foundation can only distribute a certain percentage of the income generated each year from its assets to the Congregation.
 The Foundation is not permitted to dip into its asset base.

 The Foundation continues to solicit and receive donations, including cash, bequests in wills, and insurance policy beneficiary designations.
 Donations are tax exempt to the extent permitted by law.
 Please consider the Foundation as part of your charitable giving to the extent of your ability.

 Each member of the Congregation is encouraged to consider the Foundation when making any charitable contribution.
-For more information, please contact the Foundation President, David Rubin.
+For more information, please contact the Foundation President, Deborah Sternberg.